Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Connectivity in different cosmic web environments

 \section{Connectivity in different cosmic web environments}

-In this section we explore the effect of large-scale cosmic environment on galaxy connectivity.
-It is important to extend the study of environment beyond the first order analysis of local densities because of the well established influence of large-scale cosmic tides on matter assembly \citep{Hahn2009_tides, Musso2018_tidesLSS, Paranjape2018_tidesLSS}.
-Before presenting our results, we remind the reader that information about the local over-density of a galaxy does not allow us to unambiguously determine the position of this object in the cosmic web.
+In this section, we explore the effect of large-scale cosmic environment on galaxy connectivity.
+It is important to extend the study of environment beyond the first-order analysis of local densities because of the well-established influence of large-scale cosmic tides on matter assembly \citep{Hahn2009_tides, Musso2018_tidesLSS, Paranjape2018_tidesLSS}.
+Before presenting our results, we recall that information about the local over-density of a galaxy does not allow us to unambiguously determine the position of this object in the cosmic web.
 This is due to the degeneracies between local and global (cosmic) environments \citep[e.g.][]{Cautun2014}.
-Figure 13 of their paper clearly illustrates this point, as the $1+ \delta$ distributions of matter in the cosmic environments of nodes, filaments, walls, and voids largely overlap.\\
+Figure 13 of Cautun et al. clearly illustrates this point, as the $1+ \delta$ distributions of matter in the cosmic environments of nodes, filaments, walls, and voids largely overlap.\\

+We associate galaxies with one of the five different cosmic environments presented in the illustration of Fig.~ \ref{Fig:illustration}.
+The five cosmic environments are defined below, and the number of galaxies in each is reported in the first column of Table~\ref{Table:number_gal}.